The other day on Twitter, Cory Foy tweeted a challenge: “Having a QA department is a sign of incompetency in your Development department. Discuss.”

 - Don’t ever tell programmers how they should be doing their work.
 If you actually believe that that’s your role, try a reality check: How do you like it when they do that to you?

-Want to know how to influence the managers?
+Want to know how to help the managers?

 - Provide them with the information they need to make informed decisions, and then let them make the decisions.